nigelnquande/mdeditor/README.md

 # mdeditor
-A PHP-based markdown editor widget offering a live preview (based on [Emanuil Rusev's Markdown Extra Parser](https://github.com/erusev/markdown-extra))
+A PHP-based markdown editor widget offering a live preview (based on [Emanuil Rusev's Parsedown Extra Parser](https://github.com/erusev/parsedown-extra))

 ## Overview ##

 This markdown editor allows you to insert a markdown editor widget (text area with live preview) into a form.
 The live preview is updated as text is entered into the text area.

-Through the use of [Emanuil Rusev's Markdown Extra Parser](https://github.com/erusev/parsedown-extra)  library, the editor supports Markdown Extra and Github-flavoured Markdown.
+Through the use of [Emanuil Rusev's Parsedown Extra Parser](https://github.com/erusev/parsedown-extra) library, the editor supports Markdown Extra and Github-flavoured Markdown.

 ## Conversion ##

 The conversion comes in one of two formats:

-1. HTML (default), via [Emanuil Rusev's Markdown Extra Parser](https://github.com/erusev/parsedown-extra) library
+1. HTML (default), via [Emanuil Rusev's Parsedown Extra Parser](https://github.com/erusev/parsedown-extra) library
 2. PDF, via Parsedown Extra and Nicola Asuni's [TCPDF](http://www.tcpdf.org/)

 ### Parameters ###